y-okur/AutoISCE/README.md

 * ISCE > https://github.com/isce-framework/isce2

 # Installation
-* Download the scripts, AutoISCE, convert2int.py, downloadem, getboundingbox.py, prep_alos2xml, and add them to your PATH
+* Download the scripts, AutoISCE, convert2int.py, downloadem, getboundingbox.py, prep_alos2xml, and add them to your PATH.
+Make sure that they have execution permissions.

 # How to use the script